Uruguay vs Spain Preview: Team News & Prediction | FIFA World Cup 2026 | Group Stage

 Spain preview: Finding form

-Luis de la Fuente dealt with his own criticism after Spain began their FIFA World Cup campaign in underwhelming fashion, held to a goalless draw by the Cabo Verdeans in Atlanta in their opener with star man Lamine Yamal only able to be introduced after the second half hydration break due to injury.
+Luis de la Fuente dealt with his own criticism after Spain began their FIFA World Cup campaign in underwhelming fashion with a goalless draw with Cabo Verde in Atlanta, where star man Lamine Yamal was only able to be introduced after the second-half hydration break on his comeback from injury.

 Uruguay team news: Under pressure